Your 4th of July pictures don’t need to be expensive or involve sourcing a dozen expensive or hard-to-find props.

 Related: Wide Angle Lens Fun

-Also a word on safety…make sure you use your camera strap when you’re elevating yourself and shooting down.
+Also, a word on safety…make sure you use your camera strap when you’re elevating yourself and shooting down.
 When you’re looking through the viewfinder it can be easy to lose your balance, and you definitely don’t want to drop your camera on your subject.

 Get into the festive spirit and try some light painting with sparklers and glow sticks!

-Iyou’re not yet in manual mode, try this…
+If you’re not yet in manual mode, try this…

-Related: Get out of Auto Mode
+Related: Get Out of Auto Mode

 Related: How to Take Sparkler Photos

-The can toss idea is extra rewarding, because it begins with creating the RW&B cans… and that’s something you can involve the kids in!
-I’m all for anything that entertains the kids in the holidays without screens!
+The can toss idea is extra rewarding because it begins with creating the RW&B cans… and that’s something you can involve the kids in.
+I’m all for anything that entertains the kids in the holidays, without screens!

-Set up in nice light… if you can’t find soft light during the day in an space big enough for the game, wait until late in the day and start during the golden hour!
+Set up in nice light…If you can’t find soft light during the day in a space big enough for the game, wait until late in the day and start shooting your 4th of July pictures during the golden hour.